slash-create/docs-bot/README.md

-    user - Print the payload for yourself or the target user. target? user - The user to target for debug. (default = @me) channel - Print the payload for the target channel. target channel - The channel to target for debug. role - Print the payload for the target role. target role - The role to target for debug.
+    user - Print the payload for yourself or the target user. target? user - The user to target for debug. (default = @me) channel - Print the payload for the target channel. target? channel - The channel to target for debug. role - Print the payload for the target role. target role - The role to target for debug.